DBCDK/httpclient/README.md

 HTTP requests can also be executed in a fail-safe manner with automatic retry functionality.

+Note that the FailSafeHttpClient will forcibly override a RetryPolicy.onRetry() listener set by the client.

 ```java
 final RetryPolicy<Response> retryPolicy = new RetryPolicy<Response>()
         .handle(ProcessingException.class)